 Study of river flow and hydraulic control; surface waves; applications to reservoirs and estuaries.
 Introduction to stratification and buoyancy; applications to atmospheric surface layer and the ocean mixed layer.
 Ideas behind turbulent dispersion.
 Turbulent and scaling laws.
 Gravity currents and katabatic flows.
-Prerequisites: engineering majors and students receiving a grade of C- or better in MAE 101A or CENG 103A.
+Prerequisites: engineering majors and students receiving a grade of Cor better in MAE 101A or CENG 103A or CENG 101A.